Sample Prior Guided Robust Model Learning to Suppress Noisy Labels: Method

-\textbf{Prior Generation Module.} Previous work \cite{2016Understanding} shows that CNNs tend to memorize simple samples first, and then the networks can gradually learn all the remaining samples, even including the noise samples, due to the high representation capacity.
+\textbf{Prior Generation Module.} Previous work \cite{2016Understanding} shows that CNNs tend to memorize simple samples first, and then the networks can gradually learn all the remaining samples, even including the noisy samples, due to the high representation capacity.
 According to this finding, many methods use the ``small-loss'' strategy, where at each epoch, samples with small loss are classified as clean data and large loss as noise.
-Sample with small loss means the prediction probability of the model output is closer to the supervising label.
-However, the normalized probability is much easier for analysis than the loss value.
-Therefore, we first train a CNN classification model with the data, and record the probability history of the model output for each sample on the class of its corresponding label.
-We calculate the mean prediction probability value of the sample training history which is shown in Figure \ref{fig:L_MPP}(b).
+Sample with small loss means the prediction probability of the model output is closer to the supervising label. {We directly used the normalized probability for analysis since the loss value is just calculated by the normalized probability and the ground truth label.} We first train a CNN classification model with the data, and record the probability history of the model output for each sample on the class of its corresponding label. {Then,} we calculate the mean prediction probability value of the sample training history which is shown in Figure \ref{fig:L_MPP}(b).
 The figure shows the clean sample tends to have a higher mean prediction probability than the noisy one.
 Therefore, we can set two thresholds (such as the black dotted lines in Figure \ref{fig:L_MPP}(b)).
 Samples with mean prediction probability lower than $T_1$ are almost noisy, while higher than $T_2$ are almost clean.
 However, we still cannot distinguish the samples with mean prediction probability between two thresholds.
 We define this part of clean data as hard samples in our work.
-To the best of our knowledge, there are no existing schemes that can distinguish the hard samples from the noisy ones.